alekthegenius/Raspberry-Pi-Digital-Camera/README.md

 Software to turn a Raspberry Pi into a Digital Camera

 In this repository, there are three files, "gui.py", "startCam.sh", and "Cam.conf".
 The "gui.py" is a Python App for taking pictures and videos, "startCam.sh" is a program to start the "gui.py", and lastly, "Cam.conf" is a script that autostarts the "startCam.sh" program on boot, which in turn starts "gui.py".

+Below is a list of all the modules that you will need to install:

+- hyperpixel2r (Already installed)
+picamera (Install with PIP)
+tkinter * (Install with PIP)
+tkinter ttk (Already Installed with Tkinter) tkinter.font (Already Installed with Tkinter) subprocess (Install with PIP) datetime (Install with PIP) tkinter (Already Installed with Tkinter) fnmatch (Install with PIP) shutil (Install with PIP) time (Installed by default) glob (Install with PIP) sys (Installed by default) os (Installed by default)